mauragas/mauragas.github.io/dotnet/solid-principles.md

 - Large interfaces.
 - Not implemented exceptions thrown from the methods.
-- Code uses only small part of the large interface.
+- Client code uses only small part of the large interface.

 Interface segregation principle is related to LSP, large interface full implementation is harder, therefore causing partial implementation and thus not be fully substitutable for their base type.
 ISP also relies on cohesion and SRP, small and cohesive interfaces are more preferable.